 In this article, we look at how to recover a damaged/corrupted EndNote library.

 We recommend saving your EndNote library locally on your computer.
 Many save their library on a shared network drive, and this is ok if you do not experience any glitches in your network, but if you do experience damaged libraries please save locally instead.
 Some save to a cloud storage service like DropBox, Google Drive, OneDrive, iCloud etc. Cloud storage is not recommended, and this will lead to damaged libraries after a while.
 If you need to save your library in a cloud storage service, save and open/use your library locally, and copy your library files (.enl and .DATA folder) to cloud storage after closing EndNote.
-Then if you want to use the library on another computer, copy from cloud storage service to your local computer, and open and use from your local computer.
+Then if you want to use the library, copy from cloud storage service to your local computer, and then open the library in EndNote.

 Here is a training session for EndNoteOnline: